Angela Au

 Angela Au Man-sze (born 25 January 1983) is a Hong Kong singer and radio disk/web jockey.
-A former member of the cantopop group, Cookies, she had previously been a student and part-time model.
+A former member of the cantopop group Cookies, she had previously been a model and actress.

-She entered a singing contest held by Yes!/EMI to enter Cookies, then left Cookies and entered Radio Television Hong Kong (RTHK radio 2) in 2003.
+She entered a singing contest held by Yes!/EMI to enter Cookies, then left to join Radio Television Hong Kong (RTHK radio 2) in 2003.

 The online platform Teen Power (under RTHK) was established in 2004, and she has been a Web J since then.
 She still acts and sings on occasions as well as emceeing various functions.